 Fortunately, Scripture has provided examples of what this looks like.
 Not only are we given prayers of God’s children through the text, but we also have an example of the manner and result of a servant of God who prays as a reflection of his meditation upon the word of God.
 We see this in the text of Daniel 9.

-As a result of his understanding the text of Jeremiah, Daniel responded in the following manner: “So I gave my attention to the Lord God to seek Him by prayer and supplications, with fasting, sackcloth and ashes” (v.
-3).
+As a result of his understanding the text of Jeremiah, Daniel responded in the following manner: “So I gave my attention to the Lord God to seek Him by prayer and supplications, with fasting, sackcloth and ashes” (Daniel 9:3).
 Daniel literally “turned his face toward the Lord God,” which is a fitting description of prayer.
 In prayer, believers turn their face from the world, its allurements, and their preoccupation with themselves to the Lord their God.
 The focus of their mind turns to God Himself and His will for their lives.
 Daniel’s manner in prayer revealed a determined, fervent heart; not an in-passing, flippant approach to prayer.
 He was desperate, and he lingered long before the Lord in order to understand God’s will.
 This was not simply a quick request before reading Scripture to ask for God’s blessing; this was a prolonged time of fasting and sitting before the Lord in a humble state.
 We learn much from Daniel’s countenance, but we also learn from the way he approached both the text and his response to it.
 Though the passages resonates with the rest of the Old Testament, two examples suffice to make our point.

 1. Daniel and Moses

 Moreover, as an example for us, Daniel’s prayer demonstrates how he prayed in accordance with the text.
-For example, he begins his prayer, “Alas, O Lord, the great and awesome God, who keeps His covenant and lovingkindness for those who love Him and keep His commandments” (9:4b).
+For example, he begins his prayer, “Alas, O Lord, the great and awesome God, who keeps His covenant and lovingkindness for those who love Him and keep His commandments” (Daniel 9:4).
 Consider the words of Deuteronomy 7:9:

 Know therefore that the Lord your God, He is God, the faithful God, who keeps His covenant and His lovingkindness to a thousandth generation with those who love Him and keep His commandments.

 Now, even if Daniel was not quoting from this text—which I believe he is doing—he is at least echoing the words of God given in the text.
 As such, there is a resonance between his words and those of the Pentateuch.
 As such, the implication is important.
-According to Moses in Deut 7:9, when God brought His people out of Egypt with a mighty hand and redeemed them from slavery, this should have served as a perpetual example of how God would be faithful to the covenant that He had made with His people.
+According to Moses in Deuteronomy 7:9, when God brought His people out of Egypt with a mighty hand and redeemed them from slavery, this should have served as a perpetual example of how God would be faithful to the covenant that He had made with His people.
 This covenant was the promise that God had made to Abraham that these people would be God’s chosen people.
 Godhad promised to bless them, to multiply their seed, and to give them the land of Canaan.
 Thus, Moses and Daniel recognized that God is one who keeps His covenant, that He would keep His lovingkindness (or loyal love).
-In fact, later in the prayer, Daniel reflects upon the Lord’s work in bringing His people “out of the land of Egypt with a mighty hand” (Dan 9:15).
+In fact, later in the prayer, Daniel reflects upon the Lord’s work in bringing His people “out of the land of Egypt with a mighty hand” (Daniel 9:15).